 The best way to check whether this is the situation in your business is to imagine that you could sack everybody today without notice, and you could guarantee a replacement the very next day.
 In those circumstances, how many of your existing team would you rehire tomorrow, and how many would you replace?
 (Think of yourself as a football manager of a club with a new billionaire owner, at the transfer window!)

 So now you’ve identified the team members you want to keep and who are an asset to your business.
 If you really want to get your team performing better, you need to deal with the team members that you chose to replace, and here you have options.
-You can either invest in training and development to get them up to speed and set them clear goals and targets, or help them to leave the business.
+You can either invest in training and development to get them up to speed and set them clear performance goals and targets, and monitor those targets, or you can help them to leave the business.
 (Just remember that you hired them in the first place, so you owe it to them to give them a chance to “step up or step out.”)

 Please do make sure you get proper HR advice on the right way to manage staff to leave the business!